tillkaeufer/duckling_handson_session_light/README.md

 During this project you will fit a mock observation that was created by DuCKLinG.

-The goal is to answer the following questions:
+The goal is to answer a few questions during the process.

-- Which molecules are included in the fitting?
-- How would you add another molecule?
-- How would you change the prior ranges?
-- What dust composition is retrieved?
-- What molecular conditions are retrieved?
-- How much noise was added to the mock observation?
+The quiz can be accessed using the following link: https://www.canva.com/design/DAGe7S1YAoM/UEEmq63JZn2cyPYtBioAJQ/edit?utm_content=DAGe7S1YAoM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

+At different steps during this tutorial, I'll ask you to go to the quiz and answer a few questions.
+We can discusss common difficulties at the end of the session.

 ## Steps